tabonham/100_days_of_code/Log.md

 Back to CSS.

 #R1D7
-couldn't get to any coding until late, but pulled it off!
+Couldn't get to any coding until late, but pulled it off!
 Boy, do I love codecademy!

+#R1D8
+Trucking along with CSS still.